Ari24-cb24/LaunchpadGamer/README.md

 Oranges is just a normal gameController page.
 Pink is the currently selected page.

+## Setting buttons

+The circles at the right are setting buttons.
+You should see a red circle at the bottom right.
+If you press this circle, the program will close and exit save.
+I recommend using this button instead of terminating the python script.

 ## Playing specific games on the launchpad itself

 So there are some games you can play on the launchpad itself.